SpicyLemon/SpicyLemon/bash_fun/generic/README.md

 ### `getlines.sh`

-Function/script for getting specific lines from a file by line number.
+[getlines.sh](getlines.sh) - Function/script for getting specific lines from a file by line number.

 It can take in specific line numbers, line number ranges, and any combination of those.
 A filename can also be provided.